-Doppler cooling lowers the temperature of atoms, but does not differentiate
+Doppler cooling lowers the temperature of atoms but does not differentiate

-between an atom far from the middle of the trap and one at the center.
+between an atom far from the middle of the trap and an atom at the center.

-A magnetic field takes advance of the Zeeman effect to localize the
+A magnetic field takes advantage of the Zeeman effect to localize the

 atoms and to increase the density.
 Atoms can have different angular